vesselinv/fuel-sprockets/README.md

 included in your bundles in cached inside `fuel/app/cache/sprockets`.
 The Last Modified timestamp and minification flag (`.min`) are appended to the filename so that we can compare when your asset file has changed and whether the generated file is up-to-date.

+# Running Tests #

+I've prepared a Test Case with a set of files that will test all of the supported directives, compilers and minifier.
+To run the tests, simply use oil:

+    $ oil t

+And watch the cache and compile folders inside tests/ get filled with bundles.

 # License #